Far-left politics: Ideologies

 Far-left politics are the leftmost ideologies on the left of the left–right political spectrum.
 They are a heterogeneous group of ideologies within left-wing politics, and wide variety exists between different far-left groups.
 Ideologies such as communism and anarchism are typically described as far-left.
 Far-left politics is typically regarded as being to the left of social democracy.
 As with all political alignments, the exact boundaries of centre-left versus far-left within left-wing politics are not clearly defined and can vary depending on context.
 Far-left parties sometimes avoid anti-capitalist rhetoric to appeal to the centre-left, while the centre-left may invoke language of radicalism or incorporate some of its ideas.
 The modern far-left distinguishes itself from social democracy through its inherent opposition to capitalism, neoliberalism, and globalisation.
+Adherents to the far-left may be drawn to it by a desire to correct injustice and unfairness, often when it is directed toward oppressed demographics.
+Some who engage in far-left politics are interested in a single issue like environmentalism and do not subscribe to a broader far-left ideology.

 Academic study of far-left politics often uses radical left as an all-encompassing term, though some far-left groups object to this usage as derogatory.
 Extreme left and anti-capitalist are also commonly used as synonyms for the far-left.
 The radical left and the extreme left are often used as equivalents, though some writers create distinctions between them.
 Hard left may also be used.
 Far-left political parties use a variety of descriptors for themselves, including workers', labour, socialist, communist, militant, and revolutionary parties.
-Far-left ideologies are typically derived from either anarchism or Marxism, and the two are frequently combined or integrated together.
+According to Sebastian Jungkunz, far-left ideologies are typically derived from either anarchism or Marxism.
+According to Uwe Backes, there are many hybrid forms of anarchism and communism.
+These ideologies are considered radical due to their divergence from capitalism, the dominant ideology of modern society.
+They do not have a radical element in communist states despite being far-left in a global context.

 A unified working class has traditionally been the focus of far-left movements.
 Karl Marx defined the working class in the 19th century to include all waged employees of all industries.
 The development of middle management and decline of the petite bourgeoisie complicated the definition over time.
 The modern European far-left overall has higher educational attainment than its far-right equivalent.
 Students and intellectuals have often been inclined to support far-left politics.
 The far-left may appeal to independent producers or craftsmen who fear competition for large corporations.
 The unemployed, including the elderly and disabled, are associated with the working class as defined by the far-left because of the disadvantages they may face.
 The majority of left-leaning labourers preferred social democracy over far-left ideologies.